 - Stash water on your route for a long run.
 Have a backup plan if the water is gone when you get there. (i.e. carry a phone so you can call someone to either pick you up or bring you water).
 If you have a 20-miler and the water you stashed at mile 12 is gone, DO NOT try to run the rest of the run with no water!

 - Carry some money with you.
 Put a few bills in a zippered baggy and pin it inside your shorts, stash it in a running belt or put it in a pocket of your handheld water bottle.
 Many times, I've gone into a convenient store dripping wet to by buy emergency water/Gatorade while on a run.

 - Plan routes that take you by public water fountains.

 - Become certified in Frist Aid.
 The American Red Cross provides classes in first aid and CPR.

-Note: If you're looking for a running group in the Greensboro, NC area, RunnerDude's Fitness offers weekly free open runs on Wednesday nights at 6:00pm and Saturday mornings at 6:30am.
+Note: If you're looking for a running group in the Greensboro, NC area, RunnerDude's Fitness offers weekly free open runs on Wednesday nights at 6:00pm and Saturday mornings at 6:30am (starting July13th).
 All paces welcome.
 For the Saturday run, coach RunnerDude is "on call", restocking water coolers put on the route as well as checking on runners during the run.
 Runners can text, call or message RunnerDude during the run if they find they are in distress or need assistance.
 For more info on the weekly group runs, click here.